Renal (kidney) biopsy

 What is a renal biopsy?

-A renal biopsy is a test that is done to look directly at your child's kidney.
-A very small piece of kidney tissue is taken out.
-This is done by doctors from the x-ray department using an ultrasound machine that helps them guide the needle.
-It is usually done under a general anaesthetic so your child will be asleep while it is being done.
-There is no cut as the test is done with a needle.
-Each kidney contains hundreds of thousands of little filters and only about 20 to 30 are taken.
+A renal biopsy is a test to look directly at your child's kidney.
+Doctors from the x-ray department will take out a very small piece of kidney tissue.
+They use an ultrasound machine that helps them guide the needle.
+Renal biopsies usually happen under a general anaesthetic so your child will be asleep.
+There is no cut as doctors use a needle to do the test.
+Each kidney contains hundreds of thousands of little filters and doctors remove only about 20 to 30.

 Why is my child having a renal biopsy?

 A renal biopsy can provide lots of detailed information about what is going on in the kidneys.
 Although blood and urine tests provide a lot of useful information on the function of the kidneys, a renal biopsy allows a kidney specialist to look at the structure of the filters of the kidney.
 This extra information helps your doctors to decide what is causing the kidney problem and on the best treatments.

 Doctors will only do a Kidney biopsy when the patient history, blood, urine and ultrasound information is not enough to explain what is causing the kidney problem.

 Before having a biopsy your child needs to have a scan to see if they have 2 kidneys in the normal place.
 They will also need to have blood tests to make sure that their blood clots normally.
 These will be organised by your paediatrican or the x-ray department that is doing the biopsy.